PASTJL/myscreenrecorder/README.md

 https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_windows-x64_bin.zip
 </ul>
 <BR>
-You must install this last 3 logicials first as described in the documatention.<BR>
+You must install this last 3 softwares first as described in the documentation.<BR>
 <BR><BR><B>To install , download the zip project from here, and read
-the manual under manuals directory ( English and french) to finalize the installation and the configuration</B></P>
+the manual under manuals directory ( English and French) to finalize the installation and the configuration</B></P>